dhoerl/NSOperation-WebFetches-MadeEasy/README.md

 Most of the complexity involved in managing a pool of concurrent NSOperations is moved to a helper class, OperationsRunner.
 By adding two methods to one of your classes, using a few of its methods, and implementing one protocol method, you can get all the benefits of background web fetches with just a small amount of effort.

-This project also supplies a NSOperation subclass, ConcurrentOp, that you can use as is or as a starting point.
+This project also supplies a NSOperation subclass, ConcurrentOperation, which deals with all the complexities of a concurrent NSOperation.
+One subclass of that is provided that is perfectly fine to use as is to download web content.
+You can also build on ConcurrentOperation to do other features like sequencers that need to run in their own thread.

 DEMO